rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 The Lake of Serene is just outside of Opportunity to the north.
 The Obsidian peak lies as far as north goes in the Howling Plateau.

-Ranks for The Consortium's Members and
+<span style="color:#ffc000">Ranks</span> for The Consortium's Members and most others in the setting if they use a ranking system.
+*All Ranks may be appended by Lord if considered royalty* Commissar / Lord Reagent

 ---